Swimming is one of the most amazing experiences you can share with your baby!

 Specialist baby swimming classes follow a clear and progressive structure and will usually involve some underwater swimming for your baby.
 However, the emphasis should be on parents and their babies having fun, with no baby being forced to do anything against his or her wishes.

 The best baby swimming classes are full of carefully designed but simple activities, gentle submersions and are packed full of songs.
-Songs and rhymes provide gentle stimulation and are the most effective way to communicate with your baby.
+These songs and rhymes provide gentle stimulation and are the most effective way to communicate with your baby.
 Repetition is fun, reassuring and promotes learning.